Lusan-sapkota/smart-term/README.md

 ## Related Projects

 - [Smart-Shell](https://github.com/Lusan-sapkota/smart-shell) - The big brother.
-More features, more complexity.
+More features, more complexity, more "why did I build this?"

 ## Acknowledgments

+Thanks to:
-Thanks to Perplexity for the API that was going to waste anyway.
+- Perplexity for the API that was gathering dust
+- Boredom, my most productive state
+- Coffee, the real MVP
+- Stack Overflow, for obvious reasons
+- That one person who will actually read this entire README

+## FAQ

+**Q: Why did you build this?**
+A: Boredom + unused API subscription = this

+**Q: Is it production-ready?**
+A: Define "production"

+**Q: Can I use this for my startup?**
+A: Sure, but don't blame me when your investors ask questions

+**Q: Why is it called Smart-term?**
+A: I was tired when I named it.
+Don't judge.

 ---

-Made with boredom and a Perplexity subscription.
+Made with boredom, a Perplexity subscription, and questionable life choices.